carpentries/lesson-development-training/GOVERNANCE.md

 * invites other community members to Maintainer meetings as non-voting participants

-Where needed e.g. due to absence, the Lead Maintainer may defer any of these responsibilities to another member of the Maintainer Team.
+Where needed e.g. due to absence, the Lead Maintainer may defer any of these responsibilities to another member of the Maintainer team.

+The Lead Maintainer has a term length of 12 months, and it is expected that the role will rotate among members of the Maintainer team.
+If a Maintainer is up next in the rotation and wishes to decline the role of Lead e.g. due to a lack of capacity, they should communicate that with the other Maintainers at the earliest opportunity to help the team plan accordingly.

 #### Current Maintainers
 See [README.md](./README.md) for a list of the current project Maintainers.

+#### Joining/Leaving the Maintainer Team
+Maintainers volunteer to take on the role, and should be active Lesson Developer Trainers.
+A Trainer may volunteer to join the Maintainer team at any time, or be invited by the existing Maintainers.
+Additions to the Maintainer team will be discussed and approved by the current membership.
+No formal onboarding exists for new Maintainers, but some informal onboarding can be expected from the existing Maintainers.

+Maintainers may step away from the role at any time, but are expected to communicate the decision to the whole Maintainer team and to coordinate with other Maintainers to transfer responsibilities, e.g. re-assign issues, resolve outstanding pull requests, etc.

 ### Trainers
 _Trainers_ are defined here as the group of community members who have been certified to teach the curriculum by The Carpentries (usually referred to as "Lesson Developer Trainers").

-The Maintainer Team occasionally consults with the larger Trainer community, where they judge that a wider range of perspectives is desirable or a potential change would have particularly far-reaching consequences.
+The Maintainer team occasionally consults with the larger Trainer community, where they judge that a wider range of perspectives is desirable or a potential change would have particularly far-reaching consequences.